A Guide to Managing Product Attributes of Your eCommerce Store

 The unique feature you offer may be your product’s saving grace when grouped in a category of products offering similar benefits, giving you a competitive edge.
 It is so important that consumers are beginning to choose products and services that offer more features than competing brands.
 And of course, the popularity of internet makes it possible to evaluate similar products in so little time.

-Managing the Aesthetic Appeal of Products
+Managing Products Attributes Aesthetic Appeal

 When you hear the word aesthetics, synonyms like beauty, attractiveness, and pleasurable come to mind.
 Aesthetics relate to art and beauty.
 The aesthetic appeal of a product appeals to your five senses of sight, hearing, touch, taste, smell and of course, your emotions.
 Qualities like color, shape, pattern, movement, texture, scale and movement appeal to the sense of sight.
 Consumers can use these qualities to make their purchase decisions.